opentok/archiving-composer/README.md

 Sample apps for using ffmpeg to generate composed files from OpenTok individual stream Archives.

-[composer.js](composer.js) - This script takes an archive.zip file as the input and outputs a composed file with the names of each individual displayed under them.
+[composer.js](composer.js) - This command-line script takes an archive.zip file as the input and outputs a composed file with the names of each individual displayed under them.
 It uses the connectionData of each participant as the name.
 You can provide the connectionData when you create a token for each participant.
 For more information have a look at the [opentok documentation](https://tokbox.com/opentok/libraries/client/js/reference/Connection.html).

 ## Installing